Mellon Graduate Fellowships

-Andrew W. Mellon Foundation Graduate Fellowships at the Society for the Humanities 2018-2019
+Andrew W. Mellon Foundation Graduate Fellowships at Society for the Humanities 2019-20

-Cornell University graduate students in the humanities who are working on topics related to the 2018-2019 focal theme, AUTHORITY, are invited to apply.
-Applicants must have completed the A exam and all requirements for the degree other than the dissertation before the application deadline on November 1, 2017.
+Cornell University graduate students in the humanities who are working on topics related to the 2019-20 focal theme, ENERGY, are invited to apply.
+Applicants must have completed the A exam and all requirements for the degree other than the dissertation before the application deadline of October 31, 2018.
 Awards will be restricted to students entering their 4th, 5th or 6th year of study at the time the Fellowship begins.

 Order of Materials:

-6. A scholarly writing sample (published or unpublished) that is no more than 35 pages long
+- A scholarly writing sample (published or unpublished), no more than 35 pages

 Awards will be announced by the end of December 2017.Note: Extensions for applications will not be granted.
 The Society will consider only fully completed applications.
 It is the responsibility of each applicant to ensure that ALL documentation is complete, and that referees submit their letters of recommendation to the Society before the closing date.